Cray-HPE/docs-csm/operations/multi-tenancy/ExampleWorkflow.md

-For example, if a new version of Slurm is installed on the system, the tenant can update to the new Slurm version by setting new container versions in the `SlurmCluster` yaml file and applying the changes.
+For example, if a new version of Slurm is installed on the system, the tenant can update to the new Slurm version by setting new container versions in the `SlurmCluster` file and applying the changes.

 ## Step-by-Step Guide